Looking for things to do in Nafplio Greece? Look no further.

 There are plenty of things to do in Nafplio to warrant spending a long weekend here.
 However, the town’s short distance from the capital also makes it a great choice for a day trip from Athens.

 Sip a Freddo Cappuccino in Nafplio’s Cobbled Plazas

-One of the best things to do in Nafplio is to simply enjoy the city at a leisurely pace and allow yourself the time to get lost among its quaint streets and narrow passageways.
+One of the best things to do in Nafplio is to simply enjoy the city at a leisurely pace.
+Allow yourself the time to get lost among its quaint streets and narrow passageways.

-Palamidi castle sits atop a steep hill and watches protectively over Nafplio, in the same way in which the crumbling remnants of the Acropolis still guard Athens.
+Palamidi castle sits atop a steep hill and can be seen from all corners of the city.
+It watches protectively over Nafplio in the same way that the crumbling remnants of the Acropolis still guard Athens.

 The sprawling castle and fortress complex was built by the Venetians in the 1700s.
 Centuries later, the site saw the occurrence of many battles between the Greeks and the Turks in their fight for independence.

 A unique Nafplio attraction is the Venetian fortress that seemingly floats in the sea across from the shore.
 The fortress was originally named “Castello dello Soglio”.

 It was later renamed ‘Bourtzi’ by the Turks which translates to ‘island’.
 Italian engineers built the fortress on the island of St. Theodoroi in the 14th century.
 During this time, it was an important coastal defense against pirates and invaders.

 During the summer months, you can take a boat across to Bourtzi so that you can explore its ramparts and turrets.
 Alternatively, you can simply opt to admire the island from afar as you gaze across from Palamidi.

 Walk the Length of Vasileos Konstadinou Street (Megalos Dromos)